St and Photosensitivity: Side Effects & Sun Protection

 Prevention and Management

-- Apply SPF 30–50+ broad-spectrum sunscreen before sun exposure
+- Apply broad-spectrum SPF 30–50+ sunscreen before sun exposure

 - Protective clothing and hat for prolonged outdoor activities